csmamani/ES6-course-notes/README.md

 When we want **iteration** over an array...

-The common way with the ver classic _for loop_:
+The common way with the classic _for loop_:

 ```javascript
 var colors = ['red', 'blue', 'green'];